 Communication and language skills

-Pretending to be dad cooking in the kitchen while mum lays the table, has long been a firm role play favourite.
-With their toy hobs, tiny utensils, sinks, microwaves and even dishwashers, play kitchens provide the perfect prop to let children’s kitchen-inspired imaginations run wild
+For instance, pretending to be dad cooking in the kitchen has long been a firm role play favourite.
+With their toy hobs and microwaves, play kitchens provide the perfect prop to let children’s kitchen-inspired imaginations run wild

 Dolls houses have fascinated children and adults alike for centuries.
 With their miniature furniture, intricately decorated interiors and moveable roofs, children can have hours of fun playing with dolls houses.
 In re-enacting real-life scenarios in the home, dolls houses are a fabulous place for children’s imaginations to soar.